kos-lang/kos/doc/design.md

 operators: `&&` and `||`.
 Otherwise, precedence of these operators would not be immediately apparent to most programmers.

+Unlike in many C-like languages, in Kos, the following expression works in a predictable manner without parentheses:

+    if value & mask != 0 { }

 One assignment per expression, only in expression statements
 ------------------------------------------------------------